akhilsmokie/vault-bridge/README.md

+> [!IMPORTANT]
+> You are viewing a development version of the codebase.

 # Vault Bridge

 Vault Bridge Token is the core of the Vault Bridge protocol.
 Built from the ground up to be reusable, it offers complete functionality out of the box, allowing you to create vbTokens in just a few lines of code.